 JPEG 2000

-A high-quality image compression standard sometimes used in professional broadcasting environments for low-latency, lossless video transport.
+A high-quality image compression standard is sometimes used for low-latency, lossless video transport in professional broadcasting environments.

 JPG Overlay

-A static image file (JPG format) used as a visual layer in a live stream—for logos, banners, or announcements.
+A static image file (JPG format) is a visual layer in a live stream, such as logos, banners, or announcements.

 Join Link (Stream Guest Link)

-A URL or invitation code sent to remote participants enabling them to join a live broadcast via browser or app.
+Remote participants are sent a URL or invitation code, enabling them to join a live broadcast via browser or app.

 Jam Session Stream

-A type of live stream used by musicians and performers where they improvise or collaborate in real-time, often with audience input.
+Musicians and performers use live streams to improvise or collaborate in real time, often with audience input.

 JSON (JavaScript Object Notation)

-A lightweight data format often used for transmitting data between a server and web app.
-In streaming, it’s used for chat bots, alerts, and analytics.
+A lightweight data format is often used for transmitting data between a server and a web app.
+In streaming, it’s used for chatbots, alerts, and analytics.

 Jumbotron View

-A display mode or layout where one participant or stream element is magnified to full screen, often used during events or keynote broadcasts.
+A display mode or layout where one participant or stream element is magnified to full screen is often used during events or keynote broadcasts.

 Jitter Buffer